laragento/docs/guidelines-casing.md

 Here is defined how you should name your methods, variables, classes and tests.

 #### Methods/Variables/Parameters
-Methods and Parameters have to be in camelCase
+Methods and Parameters have to be in camelCase (in blade templates as well)

 ```php
 <?php